Bad breath (halitosis) is a frequent or persistent unpleasant odor to the breath.

 Certain diseases produce substances that are detectable on the breath, but these odors are typically mild and not considered bad breath.
 Liver failure gives the breath a mousy or sometimes faintly rotten egg–like (sulfurous) odor.
 Kidney failure makes the breath smell like urine or ammonia.
 Severe, uncontrolled diabetes makes the breath smell like nail polish remover (acetone).

 Most bad breath is caused by problems in the mouth.
-Causes that contribute to bad breath are listed in Symptoms of Oral and Dental Disorders: Some Causes and Features of Bad Breath.
+Causes that contribute to bad breath are listed in see Some Causes and Features of Bad Breath.

 The most common causes of bad breath are

 Bad breath is most often caused by the action of certain mouth bacteria on food particles in the mouth.
 These bacteria break down (ferment) the food particles into foul-smelling substances.
 These bacteria are more common among people with periodontal diseases (such as gingivitis and periodontitis) and poor oral hygiene.

 Periodontal diseases inflame and destroy the structures surrounding and supporting the teeth, such as the gums and the outer layer of the tooth root, and are caused mainly by an accumulation of certain bacteria.
 These bacteria grow in deep pockets that surround the teeth.
 These bacteria can also grow on the back of the tongue, even in people who do not have periodontal disease.